 Classifications for devices by class are cited.
 Class 1 devices pose the least risk.
 Class II devices require a premarket notification submission and are cleared for marketing based upon a determination that the device is substantially equivalent to a legally-marketed device not subject to a PMA.
 Class III devices generally require FDA approval of PMAs prior to marketing and, usually, submission of clinical data on use of a device in humans to provide reasonable assurance that device is safe and effective.

 The FDA arbitrarily divided implanted spinal cord stimulators for pain relief into Class II and Class III based upon whether the devices had an external transmitter and power source or were totally implanted.
 Findings from the Public Citizen report state that the FDA needs to initiate regulatory actions to reclassify and more tightly regulate implanted spinal cord stimulators with external transmitters for pain relief from Class II to Class III and require PMA submission for all such devices currently on the market.
+Secondly, according to the report, the FDA should provide to the public a reliable list of adverse events and the number of their occurrences for each implanted spinal cord stimulator model and lead kit.

 The Public Citizen report also found that post-market surveillance by the FDA appeared deficient.
 Given the large number of serious adverse events associated with the use of implanted spinal cord stimulators for pain relief, the relatively small number of recalls and the lack of any Class 1 recalls, these findings are troubling and suggest inadequate post-market surveillance by the agency.